 Employment of pharmacy technicians is expected to grow by 20 percent from 2012 to 2022, much faster than the average for all occupations.
 As a result of advances in pharmaceutical research, more prescription medications are being used to fight diseases.
 Also, the number of older people is growing, and older people use more prescription drugs than younger people.
 Job prospects should be excellent for pharmacy technicians, particularly those with formal training and those with experience in retail settings.**

 To work as a pharmacy technician in California, you must possess and keep current a registration/license as a pharmacy technician.
 The Pharmacy Technician Certification Board administers national certification examinations.
 Certification is voluntary in most states, but is required by some states and employers.
 (California requires Registration only).

-The CNI Pharmacy Technician School Advantage
+CNI College’s Pharmacy Technician Program is:

-Accredited by the American Society of Health Systems Pharmacists (ASHP) and Accrediting Bureau of Health Education Schools (ABHES)
+Accredited by the Accrediting Bureau of Health Education Schools (ABHES)

 CNI’s in-depth pharmacy technician course curriculum is approved by the American Society of Health Systems Pharmacists (ASHP), and includes a balanced mix of theoretical and laboratory training.
 You can also benefit from the opportunity to gain real-life experience through an externship opportunity.
 Plus, CNI College can prepare you to take the Pharmacy Technician Certification Examination (PTCE), and even assist you with the California State Board of Pharmacy registration and licensing process.